System Administrator Learning Path Overview

 After completing this learning path, you'll be able to

-- effectively manage groups, permissions, and authorizations to align with their organization.
+- effectively manage groups, permissions, and attributes.

 - add users to and remove users from groups.